 The best candidates for blepharoplasty are generally physically healthy and are well informed about the surgery.
 Typically candidates are at least 35.
 Genetic factors may indicate treatment for younger people.

-If you are interested in learning more about Blepharoplasty at Berks Eye Physicians & Surgeons, call 610-372-0712 today!
+If you are interested in learning more about Blepharoplasty at Berks Eye Physicians & Surgeons, schedule an appointment with us today.

 If you are interested in blepharoplasty, we recommend you schedule a consultation at Berks Eye Physicians & Surgeons.
 At your consultation your doctor will discuss your goals and expectations and help you decide what procedure would benefit you based on your specific needs.